Jordyn Hadden

 Service Description

 In a Query Letter Critique, I provide comments on your query letter.
 My comments offer ways to strengthen wording, improve clarity, and increase marketability.
-I also offer a review of up to two revisions of your query letter.
+This service also includes a review of up to two revisions of your query letter.

 Investment